edgexfoundry/edgex-docs/docs_src/design/Process.md

 Note there is a Template column on the project board with a single card that specifies this same structure.
 Project Board Columns

 The Design Decisions project board will be permanent and never archived or deleted.
 For each release, a new column named for that release will be created to hold the decisions (in the form of cards or issues) for that release.

-The release columns may be “frozen” at the end of a release, but should never be deleted so that all design decisions can be retained for the life of the project.
+The release columns may be "frozen" at the end of a release, but should never be deleted so that all design decisions can be retained for the life of the project.
 Ownership and Card/Issue Creation

 The TSC chair, vice-chair and product manager will have overall responsibility for the Design Decision project board.
 These people will also be responsible for capturing any decisions from TSC meetings or the Monthly Architect’s Meeting as cards/issues on the board.

 Work Group chairs are responsible for adding new design decision cards/issues that come for their work group or related meetings.